dicarlolab/mkturk/public/readme.md

 NRewardMax: Max number of rewards that can be given for a successful trial.
 This caps how much extra (bonus) reward subject can get for successful completion of consecutive trials.
 If nrewardmax=3, then subject can get up to 3x reward for completing 3*NConsecutiveHitsforBonus consecutive trials successfully, and then would get 3x reward after that until gets a trial wrong.

 NStickyResponse: Number of times subject can choose the same location on the screen before force them out of it by placing the correct answer somewhere else (i.e. if they have response bias, then on the next trial, the correct choice is drawn somewhere away from that bias).
+Currently not implemented for same-different task or SR2

 NTrialsPerBagBlock: if 0, randomly samples from all bags (default: interleaved match-t0-sample), if >0, samples N consecutive images from the same sample image bag.
 This is equivalent to blocking the session so that training is done in object blocks rather than interleaving all objects.
 After N trials are completed for bag i, proceeds to next bag i+1 according to bag sequence specified in ImageBagsSample.
 When all bags have been sampled NTrialsPerBagBlock times, starts back at bag 0.